knightlab-analyses/qurro-mackerel-analysis/figures/README.md

 files were exported while the scatterplot had its x-axis field set to `age_2` and its color field set ot `sample_type_body_site`.
-As with the JSONs described above, the TSV file that starts with `10_` was exported while the Top 10% : Bottom 10% log-ratio was selected, and the other TSV file was exported while the Shewanella : Synechococcales log-ratio was selected.
+As with the JSONs described above, the TSV file that starts with `10_` was exported while the Shewanella : Bottom 10% log-ratio was selected, and the other TSV file was exported while the Shewanella : Synechococcales log-ratio was selected.